snakster/cpp.react/guides/Introduction.md

 Instead of using side effects, these functions pass data through arguments and return values, based on semantics of the connected entities.
 There exist multiple types of entities, representing different concepts like time changing values, event occurances or actions.

-Essentially, this means that callbacks are chained and can pass data in different ways, all of which is done in a composable manner, backed by a clear semantical model.
+Essentially, this means that callbacks are chained and can pass data in different ways, all of which is done in a composable manner, backed by a clear semantic model.

 The following sections will introduce the core abstractions in more detail.